eProsima/Micro-XRCE-DDS-docs/docs/entities.rst

 Micro RTPS Entities
 ===================

-*Micro RTPS Entities* manage the communication between  *Micro RTPS Client* and the DDS Global Data Space. *Micro RTPS Entities* are part of the *Micro RTPS Agent*. *Micro RTPS Clients* can create, use and destroy these *Micro RTPS Entities*, but they are stored in the *Micro RTPS Agent* per Client basis. *Micro RTPS Entities* have a direct correspondence with their analogous actor on *Fast RTPS*.
+*Micro RTPS Entities* manage the communication between  *Micro RTPS Client* and the DDS Global Data Space.
+*Micro RTPS Entities* are part of the *Micro RTPS Agent*.
+*Micro RTPS Clients* can create, use and destroy these *Micro RTPS Entities*, but they are stored in the *Micro RTPS Agent* per *Client* basis.
+*Micro RTPS Entities* have a direct correspondence with their analogous actor on *Fast RTPS*.

 *Micro RTPS Entities* are uniquely identified by an ID.
-Entities ID is the way a Client refers to them inside an Agent.
-In most of the Client request Operations you need to specify an ID referring to one of the Client Entities stored in the Agent.
+Entities ID is the way a *Client* refers to them inside an Agent.
+In most of the *Client* requests Operations you need to specify an ID referring to one of the Client Entities stored in the *Agent*.

 Type of Entities
 ----------------

-These are the *Micro RTPS Entities* that you can interact in your Client.
+These are the *Micro RTPS Entities* that you can interact with in your *Client*.

 Participants
-    Micro RTPS Participants can hold any number of Publishers and/or Subscribers
+    Participants can hold any number of Publishers and/or Subscribers

 Publisher
     Publishers can hold any number of data readers.